Hanzla-Double3/Email-Service-C-/README.md

 - **Story Sharing**: Users can create and share their stories.
 - **Legacy Sharing**: Users can schedule their stories to be sent to someone after a certain time or upon their inactivity.
 - **Microservice Architecture**: The system is being built with a microservice approach.
-- **Open-Source**: Dastaans 2.0 is open-source and free for everyone.
+- **Open-Source**: Dastaans 2.0 is open-source and free for everyone (until I can afford).

 ## Email Service Microservice

 Here is the first microservice of Dastaans—the email service.
 It undoubtedly has some bugs, as it has been a while since I worked with C++.
 Even then, I only knew the basics, but it was my favorite language.
 I will keep improving it.
 It may not have a plethora of features, but I aim to make it simple, yet powerful.
+I doesn't have some mechanism of password hashing, as it will be run locally.
+And as for the tracking url, another service that will have exposure to internet, will send request to this service.
+I have included the mechanism for database creation in it.
+Not a good thing to do.
+But I hate to configure things.

 ## Request Body Example